Lectures on Lie groups over local fields: The structure of contraction groups in the case of positive characteristic

 \section{The structure of contraction groups in the case of positive characteristic}

-Wang's structural result concerning $p$-adic contraction groups recalled in Theorem~\ref{Wa2} can partially be adapted to Lie groups over local fields of positive characteristic (see Theorems~A and~B in \cite{CPO}): \begin{thm} Let $G$ be a $C^k$-Lie group over a local field~$\K$ of positive characteristic, where $k\in \N\cup\{\infty,\omega\}$.
-If~$G$ admits a contractive $C^k$-automorphism $\alpha\colon G\to G$, then $G$ is a torsion group of finite exponent and solvable.
-If $k\geq 2$, then~$G$ is nilpotent and admits a central series
+Wang's structural result concerning $p$-adic contraction groups (as recalled in Theorem~\ref{Wa2}) can partially be adapted to Lie groups over local fields of positive characteristic (see Theorems~A and~B in \cite{CPO}): \begin{thm} Let $G$ be an analytic Lie group over a local field~$\K$ of positive characteristic.
+If~$G$ admits an analytic automorphism $\alpha\colon G\to G$ which is contractive, then $G$ is a torsion group of finite exponent.
+Moreover, $G$ is nilpotent and admits a central series